top of page

 Native Trees Restore Biodiversity and Keep Us Cool.

 40% tree coverage is needed to get a cooling effect in a city.
-In Toronto, we have neighbourhoods that lack tree coverage and we want to help change this.
+In Toronto, we have neighbourhoods that lack tree coverage, and we want to help change this.
 We all can plant another native tree in our yard and therefore will play an active part in making the world a better place for us, future generations and wildlife alike.
 And we thank you for planting the biggest possible tree for your available space to make the biggest impact.

 This tree giveaway, we also want to ask you to take some time and find a way to share the tree giveaway with people in neighbourhoods with low tree canopy.
 This will have a greater benefit to the living standard of our city as a whole.
-Through providing great shade and through transpiration, trees reduce the City's heat island effect by 5ºC. in summer.
+Through providing great shade and through transpiration, trees reduce the City's heat island effect by 5ºC in summer.
 As a windbreak, they also save heating costs in winter.
 Their green appearance, beauty, and scent reduce stress, increase school performance, and contribute to our overall health and well-being.
-One Northern Red Oak, Sugar Maple or other big tree sequesters over 3200 kg of CO2, mitigates about 513,000 litres of stormwater and removes around 77 kg of air pollutants during its life.
+One Oak, Maple or other medium sized tree sequesters over 3200 kg of CO2, mitigates about 513,000 litres of stormwater and removes around 77 kg of air pollutants during its life.
 Trees provide privacy and increase property value by up to 20% for your property and neighbourhood.

 Native trees also tremendously benefit wildlife by providing food and shelter and therefore counteract biodiversity loss.